Reformed Allerton Dramatic Society (RADS)

-Our next production will be an hilarious comedy thriller - "Secondary Cause of Death" - by Peter Gordon, in the same style as last November's offering.
-It's 1939 and Inspector Pratt and Miss Maple once again lock horns in this Agatha Christie-type spoof.
-Four nights - Wednesday 14th to Saturday 17th November at 7:00 for 7:30 and a Sunday afternoon matinee with doors at 2:00 and curtain-up at 2:30pm.
-Tickets are now available Monday or Wednesday evening at rehearsals or on Sunday morning after service, at 11.00 am.
-Adults £7, concessions £6 and children £3.
+Our November 2018 production was the hilarious comedy thriller - "Secondary Cause of Death" - by Peter Gordon, in the same style as last November's offering.
+It was 1939 and Inspector Pratt and Miss Maple once again locked horns in this Agatha Christie-type spoof, previously performed 10 years ago.
+Four nights and a Sunday afternoon matinee had audiences laughing and gasping in equal measure, with some a little mystified by "Who dunnit?"